Geethika-tech/Solum-Web-Developer-Test/B/README.md

 4. For this problem I choose Python as programming language.

 # Setup instructions
-1. Install Python on your system if you haven't already.
+1. Install Python.
-2. Clone the code from github (if you haven't already) using the command:
+2. Clone the code from github using the command:
    **git clone https://github.com/Geethika-tech/Solum-Web-Developer-Test.git**
    or download the zip file from github repo and extract files.
 Then open it in any code editor.
 4. Navigate to the project directory using the command: